anatolimacarovclimate/ProgrammingAssignment3/README.md

 How run script:
 =======================
-1. Download a dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the work derictory.
+1. Download a dataset from
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the work directory.
-2. Copy the 'run_analysis.R' script to the 'UCI HAR Dataset' derictory.
+2. Copy the 'run_analysis.R' script to the 'UCI HAR Dataset' directory.
-3. Run the script and wait few seconds to finish processing the dataset.
+3. Run the script and wait few seconds to finish processing the data set.
 4. Open script in the RStudio or R application.
 5. Before to execute the script please install the 'dplyr' library.
-6. When Analysis FINISHed the dataset derictory contains the 'tidy_data_mean_std.txt' file.
+6. When Analysis FINISHed the data set directory contains the 'tidy_data_mean_std.txt' file.
 7. Read the file: tdms <- read.table("tidy_data_mean_std.txt", header = TRUE, sep = "")
 8. Now you can analysis tdms data.